marcioelias/accel-manager/README.md

 ## Requirements

-Since this software use the Laravel Framework on version ^6.x, he inherite the Laravel requirements.
+Since this software uses the Laravel Framework on version ^6.x, he inherited the Laravel requirements.

 - PHP >= 7.2.0